claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

 ![Reseting a Note's Phonemes](../img/note-properties/phoneme-reset-b.png)

 A phoneme sequence can also be entered within a note by prefixing it with a `.` character.
-This format is primarily used for backwards compatibility with .s5p project files, and it is recommended to enter phonemes above the note when using Synthesizer V Studio.
+This format is primarily used for backwards compatibility with .s5p project files, but can also be useful when a note only contains a single phoneme.

-This format may interfere with the software's ability to infer syllable breaks when using `+`, since there will no longer be a word within the note.
+It is generally best to avoid entering lyrics (or dot-prefixed phoneme sequences) with spaces in them, as this can interfere with the ability to use the [Batch Lyric Input](../advanced/batch-lyrics.md) dialog, which allocates lyrics to notes based on the spaces between words.

 ![Phonemes in the Note Body](../img/note-properties/phonemes-in-note-b.png)

+## Custom Lyric-to-Phoneme Conversion

+If there are many instances of the same word in your project, you may want to override the default phoneme conversion for all instances of that lyric.
+This can be accomplished by creating a [User Dictionary](../advanced/user-dictionaries.md).

 ## Separating Words in Unique Ways